Nizamabad Fort: The Fort

 The fort has a large area surrounded by masonry walls which has huge bastions at the corners which resembles Muslim architecture.
 There is a huge compound inside the walls of the fort which houses a mosque, a school and on the way up to the fort there is a jail which was used by the Asaf Jahi's dynasty.
 As visitors go up, they can get a glimpse of the scenery around and a view of the entire city of Nizamabad.
 There is a temple situated on the top.

 Compound

 The fort compound houses an old mosque which was built by Nizam and a borstal school of Jail Dept. both located near the entrance gate.
 On the left side of the fort is a small lake, it is believed that there is a secret tunnel near the lake which was built by the orders of the Nizam.
 The compound and the walls resembles the Asaf Jahi style of architecture as some of them were rebuilt or were renovated under the reign of Nizams from whom the city got its name from.

-The Dargah

-There is a small dargah on the rear side of the temple on the top of the fort.
-Sunni Muslim devotees used to visit the place on an yearly basis to celebrate the Urs festival, however since recent years there has been no visitors and the tombs are damaged due to harsh atmosphere.